Randy Renfrow: Craftsman Truck Series

 Renfrow started his CTS career in 1996, running seven races.
 His debut came for the #41 George Turnage Dodge team at Bristol.
-He started the race in 15th position, but finished 27th after mechanical issues.
-In fact, Renfrow would only finish one race in 1996, a race at Richmond in which he would finish 12th.
-It would prove to be his only top-20 finish on the year.
+He started the race in fifteenth position, but finished 27th after mechanical issues.
+In fact, Renfrow would only finish one race in 1996, a race at Richmond in which he would finish twelfth.
+It would prove to be his only top-twenty finish on the year.
 However, Renfrow qualified well.
-He had two top-10 starts, the best being a 5th at Nashville.
+He had two top-ten starts, the best being a 5th at Nashville.

 Renfrow competed in two races in 1997 for the Turnage team.
 He was 32nd at Bristol and 24th at Richmond, both without very much to comment on.
 He did not finish either race.

-Renfrow began 1998 running Dominic Dobson's #78 Dodge.
-In his first race at California, Renfrow qualified 4th.
+Renfrow began 1998 running Dominic Dobson's No. 78 Dodge.
+In his first race at California, Renfrow qualified fourth.
 Renfrow then led his first career CTS laps at Pikes Peak, leading ten laps before fuel issues forced him out.
 He would also lead nine laps at Loudon, but the results were not there and Renfrow left the team.
 He drove the #61 IWX Chevy at Martinsville in his next start.
-There, he drove a solid race to 9th place.
-It was his first career CTS top 10.
-The run earned Renfrow a run in the #66 Ford for two races, and then the #84 Ford for the season finale.
+There, he drove a solid race to ninth place.
+It was his first career CTS top-ten.
+The run earned Renfrow a run in the No. 66 Ford for two races, and then the No. 84 Ford for the season finale.
 However, for those two teams, his best race was 26th at Vegas and neither ride resulted in a 1999 offer.
-Overall, he finished 30th in points.
+Overall, he finished thirtieth in points.